How to Auto Backup Excel File (2 Easy Methods)

 Step 3: Open the Backup File

-• From the folder, open the backup (Backup of Backup Excel) file.
+• Open the backup (Backup of Backup Excel) file.

 Handy Approaches to Auto Backup Excel File

-• As a consequence, it will show the result from the last edit before the previous saving.
+• Show the result from the last edit before the previous saving.

 Handy Approaches to Auto Backup Excel File